Easy Instant Pot Ribs

 How to Store and Reheat Leftovers

 So, you’ve got the main course covered.
 What’s next?
-These side dishes are sure to impress.
+These side dishes are perfect to serve with ribs and are sure to impress.

 • Serve with Coleslaw: Cool things down with a fresh plate of this Classic Coleslaw.
 It’ll be on the table and ready to go in just 15 minutes!